IKEA Uppland review – The new and improved Ektorp?

 Another unique feature of the Uppland is that the seat cushions are easier than ever to get into their covers.
 There’s a long zipper that completely opens up at the bottom of the cover for easy slipping in.

 Having stuffed lots of IKEA couch cushions into their respective slipcovers, I can appreciate this genius!
 It makes things so easy.
 On the reverse side, you cannot flip the seat cushions like you could do with the Ektorp.

 With all that, even a 10/10 score for this category wouldn’t be too much of a stretch!

 It was daring to reinvent the wheel on their tried and tested Ektorp but you can tell that IKEA put serious thought into these changes.
 They want to make this America’s next top round arm couch.

-It’s especially telling that they’ve taken the Uppland further in the direction (seating wise) of the famous Pottery Barn basic round arm couch.
-All at under a quarter of the price.
+It’s especially telling that they’ve taken the Uppland further in the direction (seating wise) of the famous Pottery Barn basic round arm couch, but much more affordable.

 With such a juicy offering, it’s hard to justify the value of buying a round arm couch from more upmarket brands.
 Especially when there’s so few reasons not to like the Uppland.

 And if you’re one of those still hung up on the Ektorp, the good news is that IKEA hasn’t completely abandoned you – they still sell the three seater Ektorp in Lofallet Beige.

 Be sure to head into one of IKEA’s showrooms and compare them for yourself!